web-extend/web-extend/docs/guide/essentials/using-libraries.md

 # Using Libraries

-WebExtend supports lots of frontend frameworks or libraries, which benefits from [Rsbuild's features](https://rsbuild.rs/guide/start/features).
+Bext supports lots of frontend frameworks or libraries, which benefits from [Rsbuild's features](https://rsbuild.rs/guide/start/features).
 This chapter covers most commonly used cases.

 ## UI Libraries

 ### React

-To create a project with WebExtend and React, just run the following command.
+To create a project with Bext and React, just run the following command.

 ```shell
 npx bext@latest init --template react
 ```

-To use React in an existing WebExtend project, you need to register the [Rsbuild React plugin](https://rsbuild.rs/plugins/list/plugin-react).
+To use React in an existing Bext project, you need to register the [Rsbuild React plugin](https://rsbuild.rs/plugins/list/plugin-react).

 ```ts [rsbuild.config.ts]
 import { defineConfig } from '@rsbuild/core';